 • Office of the Commissioner for Public Sector Employment

-The following business units of AGD are exempt from FOI under Schedule 2 of the Act:
+Several business units within the Attorney-General's Department are exempt or partially exempt from FOI under Schedule 2 of the Act:

 • the Attorney-General (for matters related to enforcement of criminal law)